-There will be a short-term impact on the landscape character and visual amenity of the site as a result of the presence of construction plant, vehicles, and TM.
-However, people, ancillary plant, vehicles, NRMM and materials will be restricted to areas of made/engineered ground on the A9 and the works will be undertaken over 2 days only.
+For the A889 resurfacing works, there will be a short-term impact on the landscape character and visual amenity of the site as a result of the presence of construction plant, vehicles, and TM.
+However, people, ancillary plant, vehicles, NRMM and materials will be restricted to areas of made/engineered ground on the A889 and the works will be undertaken at night on a rolling programme.
 As such, the visual impact of the resurfacing works will be somewhat reduced and there will be no residual impacts i.e. when complete, the visual appearance will remain largely unaffected, with a renewed road surface being the only discernible change.